pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 - Button pressed for the ```1st``` time: **Vibration Mode** uses a vibration motor that vibrates near the knee joint whenever improper squat form is detected instead of using a buzzer.
 - Button pressed for the ```2nd time```: **Massage Mode** is where the vibration motor continually vibrates to simulate a massage.
 - Button pressed for the ```3rd time```: **LED Mode** uses an LED light strip that is green when the squat is done with proper form and red when the squat is done with improper form.
-- Button pressed for the ```4th time```: **Party Mode** flashes a sequenece of rainbow lights.
+- Button pressed for the ```4th time```: **Party Mode** flashes a sequence of rainbow lights.

 ### Wall Sit Timer
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 The wall sit timer tracks how long the user holds a wall sit position using the flex sensor.
-A wall sit is when the user leans against a wall in a seated position with their knees bent at 90°.
+A wall sit is performed when the user leans against a wall in a seated position with their knees bent at a 90° angle.
 When the wall sit position is reached, the wall sit timer starts.

 &nbsp;
 &nbsp;